1. Smooth Manifolds

 At its heart, differential geometry is the study of smooth manifolds, which are a class of topological spaces for which it does make sense to differentiate (and later, integrate) things on.
 Today’s lecture is all about the definition of a smooth manifold.

 - The lecture notes will typically contain more material than I have time to cover in lecture.
-Anything marked with a $(\clubsuit)$ is non-examinable and you are welcome to ignore it.
+At the end of the lecture there is a Bonus Material section — all of this is non-examinable.

 I will post a “Q&A” thread there after each lecture (the button below is a direct link to today’s thread).
 Please do ask questions if there is anything you don’t understand, or if you spot typos in my lecture notes (and trust me, there will be LOTS of typos… ) I will try to answer every single one 😀

-More information about prerequisites, recommended textbooks, the exam, and a collection of bad math jokes are also available on the forum.
+More information about prerequisites, recommended textbooks, and the exam will also appear shortly on the forum.

 Comments and questions?